 - Meet all departmental prerequisites for student teaching.

-- Clearance of a criminal fingerprint background investigation and all applicable registries.
+- Successfully complete a criminal fingerprint background investigation and clear all applicable registries.

 The candidate must continue to exhibit the dispositions and professional behaviors needed to perform the essential functions of teaching, with or without reasonable approved accommodations.
 Failure to adhere to these professional dispositions is grounds for dismissal from the program.

 Each candidate must complete a minimum 12 s.h.
-(16 weeks) clinical (student teaching) experience to meet graduation requirements.
+(16 weeks) student teaching experience to meet graduation requirements.
 Some programs which necessitate split assignments in two fields or at two grade levels for a total of 16 weeks.
 A maximum of 12 s.h. of STCH hours may be included in the minimum total of 120 s.h. required for graduation.

-The clinical (student teaching) experience semester provides direct teaching experience in a public school under the supervision, and with the guidance of, a highly qualified classroom mentor teacher and a University supervisor.
+The student teaching experience semester provides direct teaching experience in a public school under the supervision, and with the guidance of, a highly qualified classroom mentor teacher and a University supervisor.